dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

-Aside from the Warp User Model, we should also define a Warp Session Model that, like the Warp User Model, has special required fields:
+Aside from the User Model, we should also define a Session Model that, like the User Model, has special required fields:

 - user (pointer)
 - origin
 - session_token

-An example of a Warp Session Model would be as follows:
+An example of a Session Model would be as follows:

 ```javascript
 var Session = WarpServer.Model.create({